Project-MONAI/monai-deploy-informatics-gateway/docs/plug-ins/remote-app.md

 # Remote App Execution Plug-ins

 The **Remote App Execution Plug-ins** allow the users to configure a set of DICOM metadata to be replaced with dummy data before being exported using the `DicomDeidentifier` plug-in.
-The original data is stored in the database so when the data returns via DICOM DIMSE or DICOMWeb, the data can be restored using the `DicomReidentifier` plug-in.
+The original data is stored in the database; when the data returns via DICOM DIMSE or DICOMWeb, the data can be restored using the `DicomReidentifier` plug-in.

 ## Supported Data Types